-While the ambition was to invest as much as possible in Tier 1 of the bull's eye, this was challenging for a number of reasons.
-The key challenges are set out below.
+While the ambition is to invest as much as possible in Tier 1 of the bull's eye, this is challenging for a number of reasons - the key ones are set out below.

-- Flexibility/liquidity: there was a need for flexibility regarding liquidity from the portfolio, particularly given the lifespan of the endowment fund and the need to meet spending requirements under Access's funding programme.
-Investments in Tier 1 are usually inherently illiquid and, if the entire portfolio had been invested in such holdings, it may not have been possible to meet the liquidity requirements or any changes to them. - Timing: if restricted to just Tier 1 investments, it would have been very difficult to invest the funds in a timely manner as deal-flow in this area is generally varied.
-It would also have left the portfolio overly exposed to a limited number of issuers, with associated concentration risk. - Market size: while the ethical/charity bond market is growing\, issuance can still be sporadic and secondary market liquidity can be challenging depending on order size. - Suitability: the suitability of a given investment for different investors will depend on a number of factors such as risk appetite, time horizon, liquidity requirements and return expectations.
-These considerations restrict the available universe further.
+- Flexibility/liquidity: there is a need for flexibility regarding liquidity from the portfolio, particularly given the lifespan of the endowment fund and the need to meet spending requirements under Access's funding programme.
+Investments in Tier 1 are usually inherently illiquid and, if the entire portfolio were to be invested in such holdings, it may not be possible to meet the liquidity requirements or any changes to them. - Timing: if restricted to just Tier 1 investments, it would be very difficult to invest funds in a timely manner as deal-flow in this area is generally varied.
+It would also leave the portfolio overly exposed to a limited number of issuers, with associated concentration risk. - Market size: while the ethical/charity bond market is growing, issuance can still be sporadic and secondary market liquidity can be challenging depending on order size. - Suitability: the suitability of a given investment for different investors will depend on a number of factors such as risk appetite, time horizon, liquidity requirements and return expectations.
+These considerations restrict the available universe further